Best GPS Vehicle Tracker (2026) – Tested & Ranked

 - Updates can feel slower on lower settings

-- Requires subscription for full tracking access
+- Requires a subscription for full tracking access

 - Battery life depends heavily on update settings